-More than 20 full-time technology and broadcast professionals work at the CUNY Graduate School of Journalism, providing support and coaching to students and collaborating with faculty.
+More than 20 full-time technology and broadcast professionals work at the Craig Newmark Graduate School of Journalism at the City University of New York, providing support and coaching to students and collaborating with faculty.

 Well before first-semester classes start, all new students must make sure they meet the school’s technology requirements, which include purchasing an Apple laptop and configuring it with the right software.
 Those who encounter issues during this process can turn to our Help Desk staff for assistance.

-The CUNY J-School’s campus spans three floors with comprehensive wireless Internet access.
+The Newmark J-School’s campus spans three floors with comprehensive wireless Internet access.
 Students can access a variety of news wires and data and research services while at school or offsite.

 Our campus computer labs provide industry standard audio, video, and photography software, and one lab is specifically configured for virtual reality and augmented reality production.